 Let’s take a look at a few more benefits PMI can provide a home buyer:

 You can afford more home and maximize your investment if your lender obtains PMI for your loan.
 In fact, financing a home with a low down payment loan may be the best way to afford a home in high-priced markets.

-Curious about how much of a down payment you may need for your dream home?
+Tip: Not sure how much you need to put down?
 Try our down payment calculator.

 Conserve your savings

 The lower the down payment, the more you retain for home furnishings, other investments, future emergencies, or even college tuition.